-However, if there are especially serious grounds16, the Program Director in consultation with the examiner involved can allow a written examination to be held at another site.
+However, if there are exceptional grounds, the Program Director in consultation with the examiner involved can allow a written examination to be held at another site.
 An application should be submitted to the Program Director and the Course Director in a timely manner (at least one month ahead of time).